decentraland/old-documentation/_posts/development-guide/2018-01-08-typescript-tips.md

 **Because of this, there is no action to _add_ or _remove_ entities from the scene**.
 Instead, this is implicitly done when you call the `render()` function telling it to render a different set of entities.

 - If the new set includes an entity that wasn't rendered before, it's implicitly added.
-- If an entitiy is missing from the new set, then it's implicitly removed.
+- If an entity is missing from the new set, then it's implicitly removed.

 #### Reference variables from render